ajv-validator/ajv-errors/README.md

 ]
 ```

+### Messages for keywords

-### Replace errors for certain keywords in the current schema only:
+Replace errors for certain keywords in the current schema only:

 ```javascript
 var schema = {